-- Physical assistance required for self-help skills (feeding, toileting, etc.) - Safety concerns (flight risk, aggressive behaviours, etc.) - Academic support and programming support
+- Physical assistance required for self-help skills (feeding, toileting, etc.) - Safety concerns (flight risk, aggressive behaviours, etc.)

 Each school compiles a list of students requiring Educational Assistant support.
 These lists are reviewed with the staff of the Student Services Department.
 Educational Assistant positions are allocated by school based on student need.
 The criteria for allocation of Educational Assistants was revised by the EA Allocation Committee and shared with the Board and SEAC in June 2010.